IDW (3D Analyst)

 • Using barriers will significantly extend the processing time.

 • This tool has a limit of approximately 45 million input points.
 If your input feature class contains more than 45 million points, the tool may fail to create a result.
 You can avoid this limit by interpolating your study area in several pieces, making sure there is some overlap in the edges, then mosaicking the results to create a single large raster dataset.
-Alternatively, you can use a to store and visualize points and surfaces comprised of billions of measurement points.
+Alternatively, you can use a terrain dataset to store and visualize points and surfaces comprised of billions of measurement points.

 • The input feature data must contain at least one valid field.